 Sometimes we may need to share information and work in partnership with other agencies when there are concerns about a child's welfare.
 We will ensure that our concerns about our pupils are discussed with their family first unless we have reason to believe that such a move would be contrary to the child's welfare.

-Our Designated Safeguarding Officers are Mrs Geraldine Shackleton (Executive Headteacher), Mrs Anne Illing (Head of School) and Mrs Caroline Hutchinson (Family Worker).
+Our Designated Safeguarding Officers are Mrs Anne Illing (Head of School), Mrs Wendy Anderson (Assistant Head Inclusion, SENCO) and Mrs Caroline Hutchinson (Family Worker).

 Response to the Prevent Duty

 Prevent is one of the four elements of ‘CONTEST’ the government's counter-terrorism strategy.
 It aims to ‘prevent’ people becoming involved with extremist views.

 - responds to the ideological challenge we face from terrorism and aspects of extremism, and the threat we face from those who promote these views;

 - provides practical help to prevent people from being drawn into terrorism and ensure they are given appropriate advice and support;

 - works with a wide range of sectors where there are risks of radicalisation that we need to deal with.

 The school takes the Prevent duty very seriously and works to support all our families.
 Further information can be found across a range of our policies and in particular in the Safeguarding and Child Protection Policy.